Saelyria/Braid/ContributorQuickstart.md

 mouthful of a class name `TableViewInitialSingleSectionBinder`.
 This is read as 'a section binder for a single section for a table view who is first in the binding chain'.
 Phew.
 This section binder is the only one that has the various 'bind cell type' methods, which is where we get the type information from.
-When a cell is bound, we return a specialized section binder that 'stores' that type information and 'forwards' it from that point on in the chain by returning itself form its bind methods, one for each of the 'bind cell type' methods.
+When a cell is bound, we return a specialized section binder that 'stores' that type information and 'forwards' it from that point on in the chain by returning itself from its bind methods, one for each of the 'bind cell type' methods.
 These are:

 - `TableViewModelSingleSectionBinder` - returned from the `bind(cellType:models:)` method.
 - `TableViewViewModelSingleSectionBinder` - returned from the `bind(cellType:viewModel:)` method.